JFMandujanoR/BHBA_NEFA_numeric_prediction/rtFMS_BHBA.md

 In yellow we can see the best model which also belongs to the best branch in the rtFMS.

 [download here](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/Total_BHBA.xlsx)

+To see the importance of variables of these 6 models [click here](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/imp_6_models_BHBA.csv)
 _________________________________________________________________________________________________________________________________
 [QCheck_Prediction_Report](https://github.com/JFMandujanoR/QCheck_Prediction_Report/blob/master/README.md)